Guidance on the expansion of early years provision via Flying Start, from September 2022.

 We launched our vision for a holistic Early Childhood Education and Care (ECEC) system in Wales in October 2019.
 Our aim is that all children should have a high-quality stimulating learning and care experience in any education and care setting they attend.

-The first step of expanding provision is the work underway to broaden the Childcare Offer to support access to childcare for the parents or carers of three and four year olds who are in education or training.
+The first step of expanding provision is the work underway to broaden the Childcare Offer to support access to childcare for the parents/carers of three and four year olds who are in education or training.
 This was set out in our written statement issued on 2 March 2022.

-The next step is the phased expansion of funded part time, high quality childcare through Flying Start for children aged two to three; with the Childcare Offer offering provision to eligible families for those aged three and four.
+The next step is the phased expansion of funded part-time, high-quality childcare through Flying Start for children aged two; with the Childcare Offer offering provision to eligible families for those aged three and four.

 All children in Wales are currently entitled to a minimum of 10 hours of early education provision from the term after their third birthday until they start full time education.
 The Childcare Offer builds on this existing universal early education provision, offering additional hours of childcare for working parents during the school term time (39 weeks of the year).